 - link this email address to your PayPal account

 - when you complete surveys, get in the habit of keeping your own records.
 This will be worth its weight in gold in the event you aren’t credited properly.
 SurveyPolice offers a free survey tracker tool you can use (or taking screenshots or using a notebook works fine too!)

-You don’t have to jump the gun and rush into joining any survey site.
-To find the best sites, and to avoid scams like sites that disguise themselves as survey sites but are in fact marketing companies, ensure you do a bit of basic research:
+You don’t have to jump the gun and rush into joining any survey website.
+To find the best sites, and to avoid scam companies that disguise themselves as survey sites but are in fact marketing companies, ensure you do a bit of basic research:

 - before joining a site, make sure you read reviews for it.
 Don’t take one person’s word for it – read as many reviews from survey takers as you can for more reliable information

 - something amiss?
 If you see typos on a site, find broken links or something just doesn’t ‘feel’ right, move on.
 There are hundreds of survey sites out there, so never feel like you need to join a site that seems a bit off

 Spending just a few minutes on a bit of research will help keep your information safe, and will help you find the best paid survey websites that will help you make money.

 If you want to find the best paid survey sites, the first thing you need to know is that ‘best’ is subjective: a survey site that works great for one person might prove to be below average for another.